 A big ego with matching skills and results, for example, is what people might call arrogant (see McGregor or the “young gun” dominance style for example).

-Arrogant is certainly not a positive trait, and yet it can be perversely charismatic and even attractive to women.
+Arrogance is not a positive trait, yet it can be perversely charismatic when people around you need the strength of conviction.

 The real tragedy is when a big ego is not matched by skills, competence, and results.

 Men with a big ego often have two more issues that keeps them low-value: